BHaessler/Fleet_Mango/documentation/User-Requirements.md

 Product Perspective: The product is intended for a self mananged garage or a small business where one person will be using the system.

 Product Functions:
-- The product should allow for cars to be added
+- The product should allow for cars to be added (Car functional parts below)
     - An owner
     - Make and model
     - Milage